Counting Patterns in Degenerate Graphs in Constant Space: Preliminaries

 \end{itemize}

-We now further simplify this structure to construct a new graph $G_S$ from $\textsc{Bip}(\vec{H})$ by performing a series of edge contractions. \begin{definition} Let $\vec{H}$ be a DAG.
-For each non-source vertex in $\textsc{Bip}(\vec{H})$, we contract one of its incident edges, resulting in a total of $\ell$ contractions, where $\ell$ is the number of non-source vertices.
-After all contractions are applied, the non-source vertices are eliminated, and the resulting graph $G_S$ consists solely of the source vertices.
-We denote by $\mathcal{G}_{\vec{H}}$ (we drop the subscript when the DAG is clear from the context), the set of all such graphs. \end{definition} We will later demonstrate how to utilize this family of graphs to derive several bounds for DAG treedepth and DAG treewidth.
-In the following section, we define our new parameter named DAG treedepth and prove all the results related to it.
+Here, every edge in $\textsc{Bip}(\vec{H})$ has one of its endpoints as a source vertex and another endpoint as a non-source vertex.
+Now, we perform edge contraction.
+Note that one non-source vertex may be reachable from several sources and therefore have several options for edge contraction.
+We sequentially contract exactly one edge for each non-source and get the resultant graph.
+Note that the vertices of the resultant graph are exactly the set of source vertices.
+The resulting graph may differ depending on the choice of edge contraction.
+We denote by $\mathcal{G}_{\vec{H}}$ (we drop the subscript when the DAG is clear from the context), the set of all such graphs.
+We will later demonstrate how to utilize this family of graphs to derive several bounds for DAG treedepth and DAG treewidth.